Transport in Liberia

-Transport in Liberia consists of 243 km of railways, 6,580 miles of highways (408 mi paved), seaports, 29 airports (2 paved) and 2 miles of pipeline for oil transportation.
+Transport in Liberia consists of 243 km of railways, a road network of roughly 13000 km (of which only about 1250 km, or under 10%, is paved as of late 2024), seaports, 29 airports (2 paved) and 2 miles of pipeline for oil transportation.
+Railroads are almost exclusively for cargo.
 Buses and taxis are the main forms of ground transportation in and around Monrovia.
-Charter boats are also available.
+Charter boats and ferries are also available.